Tomobodo/Haxolotl/README.md

 To achieve this versatility accross platform, Haxolotl is build on top of [**OpenFL**][OpenFL], a great [**Haxe**](http://www.haxe.org) lib wich offers all the tool for building haxe app on several plateforms.
 Soon the engine will be implemented over [**Lime**][Lime] instead of [**OpenFL**][OpenFL] to get rid of all unused flash package for the flash target.

-####Why are you reinventing the wheel?
-OpenFL does the **exact** same thing and probably better!
-Firstly, as I said, this initialy was a learning project.
-I also was looking for a Webgl implemention of Openfl for html5 target instead of 2D canvas without founding any.
-Haxolotl does that.
-Finally I plan to add a 3D renderer, and OpenFl doesn't have one, yet, as far as I know.
-So I guess Haxolotl may have some interest.

 [OpenFL]: https://github.com/openfl/openfl
 [Lime]: https://github.com/openfl/lime